nswerner/handmade/NOTES.md

     - .or class is translated something like %1000;
 -COMPLETE- Need to properly create horizontal lines that span 100vw
-    - IDEA: create thin block element + border that has an id selector and goes 100%vw -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -COMPLETE- Coffee dictionary has a duplicate picture in the seed file
+    - IDEA: create thin block element + border that has an id selector and goes 100%vw -COMPLETE- Coffee dictionary has a duplicate picture in the seed file
-    - changed seed file, will need to reseed to make change -OPEN- ?
-DEVELOP FULLSIZE PICTURE MODAL ?
--COMPLETE(90%)- (COULD USE BETTER DESCRIPTIONS) SPEND MORE TIME IN SEED DATA
+    - changed seed file, will need to reseed to make change -COMPLETE(90%)- (COULD USE BETTER DESCRIPTIONS) SPEND MORE TIME IN SEED DATA
     - REMOVE UNPROFESSIONAL/BAD PICTURES (or at least make them the second picture)
     - ADD MORE PICTURES
     - CHANGE DADS HAMMER, FAVORITE WATERWAYS DEFAULT -COMPLETE- PUT APP ON CUSTOM DOMAIN
--OPEN- ProductShow component will need revisiting after Review/Shopping Cart components are created
-    - Add quantity to Products via migration
-    - Add quantity to Docs
-    - All of ProductShow could use some refactoring into smaller components, its starting to get unwieldly.
--OPEN- Vertical Overflow of Description
 -COMPLETE- ProductShow CompDidUpdate throws an error when trying to setState of SelectedPicture to 0, even on a promise of the new data coming back
     - error claims to try render an object
 -COMPLETE- User photos